trevismd/statannotations/README.md

 ## What is it

 Python package to optionally compute statistical test and add statistical annotations on plots generated with seaborn.
-This branch is now at version 0.4.0-beta, and may be ahead of the latest stable release.

 ## Derived work